Pulover/PuloversMacroCreator/Documentation/Main.md

 **Copy to...**: Copies selected rows to a different Macro tab.

+**Edit Color Mark**: Opens a Color-Pick dialog to add or change a custom color mark in the first column cell of selected rows.

 **Edit Comment**: Adds / Changes the comment to be displayed to the right of the line in Exported AHK Scripts on selected rows.

 **Find / Replace**: This window helps finding and replacing parts of the commands in the *Details*, *Repeat*, *Delay*, *Control* and *Window* columns only.
 To select similar Command Types use the Select Menu.